estreiten/jaime/README.md

 The remote bot should be running on the specified host:port and have the same token on its config file.<br>
 It will be enough for Jaime to include the bots' environments in its board, display the logs and trigger manual or push-hook updates for them.

+## Notifications
+After every environment update or task run, you can send email notifications.<br>

+### Requisites
+- You need an email sever with SMTP output protocol.
+It must be set in the ``smtp`` property at the config root:

+    ```
+    smtp: {
+      host: 'mail.host',
+      port: 587,
+      auth: {
+        user: 'mail_user',
+        pass: 'mail_pass'
+      },
+      tls: {
+        rejectUnauthorized: false
+      }
+    }
+    ```

+- You must specify the ``publicHost`` property at the config root:

+    ```
+    publicHost: 'public_host'
+    ```

+  It will be used to generate a link to the Jaime board in the notification email body.
+In this example, it will point to `http://public_host`.

+### Configuration
+Just add the ``notify`` key to the corresponding environment/action.
+For example:

+    env: {
+      name: {
+        branch: 'branch-name',
+        path: '/project/path',
+        notify: {email: 'feedback@mail.com'}
+      }
+    }

+You can also set multiple destinations:

+    env: {
+      name: {
+        branch: 'branch-name',
+        path: '/project/path',
+        notify: [
+          {email: 'feedback@mail.com'},
+          {email: 'feedback2@mail.com'}
+        ]
+      }
+    }

+And you can send notifications only on failures or attach the output log to the mail's body:

+    env: {
+      name: {
+        branch: 'branch-name',
+        path: '/project/path',
+        notify: [
+          {
+            email: 'feedback@mail.com',
+            on: 'failure'
+          },
+          {
+            email: 'feedback2@mail.com',
+            on: 'success',
+            level: 'log'
+          }
+        ]
+      }
+    }

+In this example:
+- `feedback@mail.com` will receive emails only if the environment update fails.
+- `feedback2@mail.com` will receive emails only if the environment update succeeded and the output log will be included in the email.
+Note: if the `on` option isn't specified, the email is sent on every run/update independently of the end status.

 ## Branding
 You have a couple of config properties to get rid of Jaime titles and use your own branding.<br>
 In the `config.js` file: